-This Tilapia Fish Taco recipe is similar to the type of tacos you can buy at taco trucks.
-They’re simple.
-Assembled without a lot of extra fillings, but loaded with tons of flavor.
+These tilapia fish tacos are similar to the type of tacos you can buy at taco trucks.
+Simple and full of flavor.

 - 2 tablespoons cilantro

 - Juice from 1 lime

 - 1 cup white onion, thinly sliced

 - 3/4 teaspoon garlic powder

 - 1 1/2 pounds (4-6) tilapia fillets

 - 1 tablespoon canola oil